 View SharePoint files with File Explorer in Microsoft Edge

-Last year, we announced that Microsoft 365 apps and services would no longer support Internet Explorer 11 (IE 11).
+In June 2022, we stopped supporting Internet Explorer 11 (IE 11) at Microsoft 365 apps and services.
 As a result, we no longer recommend View in File Explorer and encourage using the OneDrive sync client.
 The OneDrive sync client provides Files On-Demand, which allows you to access all your files in SharePoint without using up local storage space.
 For info about using OneDrive to sync SharePoint files, visit SharePoint file sync.

 Follow the steps below to use View in File Explorer in Microsoft Edge: